 Artsy blog will help you get to know up and coming artists that should be on your radar.
 They publish regularly and feature interviews and exhibition recommendations.

 Buy art at auctions

 Attend a few auctions to learn how they work.
 Get used to the speed of bidding and the value of various pieces—it’ll give you some insight into how the art market works.
 Once you feel like you have a handle on how auctions work, bid for your own piece.
-By attending auctions, you’ll get a grasp for the estimated worth of various paintings and how desirable certain types of painting tend to be.
+By attending auctions, you’ll get a grasp for the estimated worth of various paintings and how desirable certain types of paintings tend to be.

 Aside from looking for art in galleries and shows, Instagram is another great source of inspiration.